 Oh my God, #safetyfail - these are gloves that they use to clean and treat my sons wounds, change his IV's, etc. It was an epic lack of safety during a time of this Covid pandemic and it scared the hell out of me.
-I no longer felt safe with his as Tony's nurse and got all Mamma Bear and told him that was disgusting and to take those out of the box and throw them away.
+We had awesome nurses before this, but this guy.....
+I just no longer felt safe with him as Tony's nurse and got all Mamma Bear and told him that was disgusting and to take those out of the box and throw them away.
 He grabbed them out, threw them in the trash, walked out and slammed the door.
 I was so upset that I called my sister who is a nurse and she called the head and we were able get him away from Tony, thank God!
-Every other nurse was amazing, but this guy scared me and I could see he was scared and it made me want to get my child out of that hospital no matter what!
+Every other nurse was amazing.

 I asked them to take out the nasal tube because I felt like that was bothering him to swallow and he became much happier.
 I worked all day on getting him to eat and drink.
 I asked them to take out the IV in his arm so he could move around and I think that made him feel better.
 I was able to give him his oral meds in yogurt which is one of the things needed to go home!
-This day was so strange, the entire 9th floor seemed to be empty.
+This day was so strange, the entire 9th floor seemed to be empty, like a ghost town.